Touchstone Talks: Ep 3 - What's Your Number?

 is to end up doing what you love.

-the table the whole time spending money.
+the whole time spending money to.

-So it's definitely a better investment.
+It's definitely a better investment.

 So I like the way you think.